 From Goals to Key Events: What Changed in GA4

-Example: In UA, you might have set a goal for /thank-you page visits.
-In GA4, you’ll need to create a custom event for when that page loads and mark it as a key event.
+Take a basic thank-you page example.
+In UA, you’d set a destination goal for /thank-you and be done.
+In GA4, you need a reliable page_view condition or a custom event tied to that URL, and then you have to mark that event as a key event.

 Why Marketers Keep Missing Key Events